20th International Collage Exhibition and ExchangeImages © Dale Copeland

 ($40 for New Zealand addresses.)

-Just use PayPal or a cheque/check (made out to Dale Copeland) or cash, please nothing fancy like bank drafts or money orders.
+Just use cash or PayPal or a cheque/check in your own currency (made out to Dale Copeland), please nothing fancy like bank drafts or money orders.

-(PayPal button below if you like, or use your own PayPal account and send to email@example.com )
+(PayPal button below if you like, or use your own PayPal access and send to firstname.lastname@example.org )

-- (and if you can send a re-usable envelope, or include another one in with your collages, that will be greatly appreciated.)
+- (and if you can send a re-usable envelope, or include another one in with your collages, that will be greatly appreciated.
+Not stamped or prepaid, as I have to use New Zealand stamps.)

 7266 Surf Highway